15 cool examples

 Using the concept of an airplane's retractable landing gear, Owen Maclaren (a retired aeronautical engineer and test pilot who worked on the Spitfire) developed the first foldable lightweight baby buggy.
 This solution came to his mind when he tried to save his daughter the struggle with her cumbersome pram when getting in and out of airplanes.

 Dyson thought of how a nearby sawmill used an ad cyclone, a high cone that spins dust out of the air by centrifugal force, to expel waste.
 (Cool inspiration from our friends at Creax).

 Molded pulp is a great and cheap way to protect a product.
 It can be applied to protect many other breakable products such as wine.

 Pay for use instead of pay for possession.

-Phonebloks is a concept for a phone made of swappable components that fit together like Lego, with each component containing a different function.
-This means that components can be replaced or upgraded without having to throw away the phone.
+Phonebloks is a concept fro a phone made of swappable components that fit together like Lego.
+Each component performs a different function and can be replaced or upgraded without having to throw away the phone.

-Crumpled maps uses the properties of expensive handkerchiefs for easy city navigation (without looking like a tourist, as you can just fold the map for the little area you are at the moment).
+Crumpled maps uses the properties of expensive handkerchiefs for easy city navigation.
+You won't look like a tourist because all you do is fold the map for the little area you want to navigate at the moment.

 Hilti Fleet Management has a fixed monthly charge that covers all tool, service and repair costs.
-This new business model inspired by car fleet management simplifies financial planning and results in less administrative work.
+This new business model was inspired by car fleet management, simplifies financial planning and results in less administrative work.